Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Environmental

 Do you ever struggle to fall asleep when it’s too noisy, bright, or hot?
 Your baby is the same.
-Check for things like temperature, loose threads wrapped around tiny fingers and toes, or other factors that may be making it more difficult for your little one to snooze.
+Check for things like room temperature, loose threads wrapped around tiny fingers and toes, or other factors that may be making it more difficult for your little one to snooze.

 Illness